jaalonso/Calculemus/textos/Inverso_de_inverso_en_grupos.md

   exact mul_left_inv a,
 end

--- ?ª demostración
+-- 5ª demostración
 -- ===============

 example : (a⁻¹)⁻¹ = a :=
 inv_eq_of_mul_eq_one (mul_left_inv a)

--- ?ª demostración
+-- 6ª demostración
 -- ===============

 example : (a⁻¹)⁻¹ = a:=
 inv_inv a

--- ?ª demostración
+-- 7ª demostración
 -- ===============

 example : (a⁻¹)⁻¹ = a:=